Queue Theory: Putting an Old Process to Work on Retail Lines

-Businesses are putting queue theory (a mathematical process developed over 100 years ago) to work to make the line wait process both faster — and more tolerable for their customers.
-In addition, effective line management can enhance a retailer’s bottom line, too!
+Retail businesses are putting queue theory, a mathematical process developed over 100 years ago, to work to make the line wait process both faster and more tolerable for their customers.
+Queue theory is an effective line management strategy that can enhance a retailer’s bottom line, too!

-There’s nothing worse than a customer, irritated with either the time or process, leaving a line, abandoning their purchase.
-All the marketing dollars spent bring the customer into the store plus the time, energy and money spent to make the shopping experience as good as possible…lost!
-That’s backlash and reneging in retail-speak.
+There’s nothing worse than a customer, irritated with either the time or process, leaving a line and abandoning their purchase.
+All the marketing dollars spent bringing the customer into the store plus the time, energy and money spent to make the shopping experience as good as possible…all lost!
+That’s backlash and reneging, in retail-speak.

 Customers Exiting Lines is More than an Immediate Loss of Business

-That’s where automated line management systems help: both in expediting customers through the checkout process and reducing the perceived wait time through technology such as digital signage with audio and visual prompt the line forward.
+That’s where queue theory helps!
+Automated line management systems use queue theory to both expedite customers through checkout and reduce the perceived wait time.
+The systems use call-forward technology such as digital signage with audio and visual prompt the line forward.

 Digital Signage Brings Automated Line Management System Closer to the Customer